webix-hub/docs/data/desktop/tabs_options.md

 ##Built-in Tab 'Close' Button

-Webix tabbar can be equipped with a 'Close' button:
+Webix Tabbar can be equipped with a 'Close' button:

 <img src="desktop/tabs_closable.png"/>